29 best bars to watch March Madness games in NYC

 230 Vesey Street, Battery Park City

-Brookfield Place has a lot going on for March Madness, including deals on food from different vendors in the Hudson Eats food hall and Hot Shots in the Winter Garden, an interactive basketball game that gives players a chance to win Brookfield Place gift card.
-Happy hour specials in Hudson Eats include:
+Brookfield Place has a lot going on for March Madness, including deals on food from different vendors in the Hudson Eats food hall and Pop-A-Shot in the Winter Garden, an interactive basketball game.
+Enjoy food from vendors like Ani Ramen, Dos Toros, Mighty Quinn’s BBQ, and more.

 107-12 70th Road, Forest Hills

-Roam is a new sports bar that opened up in Forest Hills just in time for this year’s Super Bowl, and is excited to continue hosting future sports events like March Madness.
+Forest Hill’s Roam sports bar is excited to welcome back college basketball fans for another year of March Madness.
 The bar’s restaurant serves familiar American fare, including burgers, wings, and a wide variety of drinks.
-They also have nightly specials and live music.
+They also have nightly specials, live music, and over 10 HD TVs to watch the games.

 33-15 Ditmar Boulevard, Astoria